seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 which functions need processing.

 Landing pad selection is encoded in the call site entry of the function context.
-The runtime returns to the function via `llvm.eh.sjlj.longjmp`_, where a switch table transfers control to the appropriate landing pad based on the index stored in the function context.
+The runtime returns to the function via `llvm37.eh.sjlj.longjmp`_, where a switch table transfers control to the appropriate landing pad based on the index stored in the function context.